IRS & Treasury to Crack Down on Basis Shifting Among Complex Partnerships

 Mixed reactions from Congress and the legal community

 Senator Ron Wyden (D-OR), Chairman of the U.S. Senate Committee on Finance, said in a press release on the initiative, “This new effort by the IRS focused on large partnerships represents a major enforcement upgrade in one of the most challenging and complex areas of tax law . . .
 I’m also continuing to develop my proposal to reform the rules on partnerships because today those rules allow the wealthiest individuals and most profitable corporations to decide when, and whether, to pay taxes at all.”
 The fact that the White House and Senate Democrats are unified on pushing tax compliance specifically among partnerships suggests that there will likely be more movement on the matter to come.
-These considerations are especially relevant as many Tax Cuts and Jobs Act provisions are set to sunset next year and tax issues take center stage in DC.
+These considerations are especially relevant as many Tax Cuts and Jobs Act provisions are set to sunset next year and tax issues take center stage in D.C.

 However, this new initiative also has its critics; Robert Kovacev, a tax attorney at Miller & Chevalier who represents several large business partnerships, said in response to the IRS/Treasury focus on basis shifting, “I don’t think it’s tax evasion at all.
 That has a fraudulent tinge to it that I don’t think exists here.
 It’s a tax planning tool that follows what Congress said you can do.”
-He argues that this practice is entirely allowed under the tax code, and plans to challenge these new rules in court should they be enforced.
+He argues that the practice is entirely allowed under the tax code, and plans to challenge these new rules in court should they be enforced.

 The unknown future of implementation and enforcement